songdongsheng/tsid/README.md

 ULID is 128-bit (48 bit ms + 80 bit entropy), encoded as 26 Crockford's base32 chars.

+## TSID80
+This is the shorten version of ULID.

+TSID80 is 80-bit (48 bit ms + 32 bit entropy), encoded as 16 Crockford's base32 chars.

 ## TSID
-This is the shorten version of ULID.
-The entropy reduced from 80 bit to 48 bit.
+This is the variant version of ULID.

-TSID is 96-bit (48 bit ms + 48 bit entropy), encoded as 20 Crockford's base32 chars.
+TSID is 100-bit (58 bit us + 42 bit entropy), encoded as 20 Crockford's base32 chars.

+## TSID120
+This is the longer variant version of ULID.

+TSID120 is 120-bit (58 bit us + 62 bit entropy), encoded as 24 Crockford's base32 chars.

 # Maven dependency
 You can also integrate TSID with your project by adding it as a dependency.
 TSID is hosted on maven central.